Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 Key Benefits

 This model is useful if you want a compact, versatile cutter that scales from hobby projects to heavier shop work.
-You get non-touch pilot arc starting for rough or rusty rebar, app control plus a clear LED panel for quick adjustments, and a 10ft torch and accessories so you can get cutting right away.
-On 240V it has the muscle to handle thicker stock, while 120V keeps it handy for light sheet work around the garage.
+You get non-touch pilot arc starting for rough or rusty rebar, app control plus a clear LED panel for quick adjustments, and a 10ft torch and accessories so you can get started faster.

 What People Say